Chukrut-181/Chukrut-181/README.md

 Since childhood, I've always wanted to be an **inventor**.
 Today, I've found my calling in software development where I can 'invent' digital solutions that solve real-world problems.
 This discovery has transformed from curiosity into genuine passion.

-After diverse professional experiences I've found my true vocation in programming.
-My varied background gives me a unique perspective and strong problem-solving skills that I bring to software development.
+After diverse professional experiences as a library owner, tire mechanic, administrative worker at Iveco Trucks, and stock trader, I've found my true vocation in programming.
+This varied background gives me a unique perspective and strong problem-solving skills that I bring to software development.

 Currently pursuing my education at **42 Academy**, where I'm learning not just to code, but to think like a developer through peer-to-peer collaboration and project-based learning.